-Transgenic grapes (Thompson seedless) harboring the chloroplast-targetted rpfF from X. fastidiosa were recently completed at UC-Davis and the plants are being propagated at Berkeley to enable sub-cloning of enough plants for disease assays and for grafting experiments.
-As of July 1, 2009 we had generated enough sub-cloned plants to inoculate them with X. fastidiosa.
-As disease progression in Thompson seedless proceeds more quickly than other grape varieties in the greenhouse, we expect to have results of our disease assays by early fall.
-We also have inoculated the chloroplast-targeted rpfF plants with a gfp-marked strain of X. fastidiosa to assess differences in its movement within the DSF-producing and normal Thompson seedless grape using fluorescence microscopy.
+Transgenic grapes (Thompson seedless) harboring the chloroplast-targetted rpfF from X. fastidiosa were recently completed at UC-Davis and the plants have now been propagated at Berkeley to enable sub-cloning of enough plants for disease assays and for grafting experiments.
+As of October, 2009 we had generated enough sub-cloned plants of many transformed plants to inoculate them with X. fastidiosa.
+Disease progress was monitored during the wintger months in the greenhouse when symptoms are harder to visualize due to the poor growth of the grape.
+Initial results revealed that a large difference in apparent disease susceptibility was seen among the different transformed plants (Figure 6).
+Some plants exhibited as much as 3-fold more disease symptoms than others.
+The most disease-resistant plants are being re-assessed starting in about April, 2010 dureing the spring growing conditions when more reliable disease assays can be performed.